whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #35<br/>Join a group dedicated to spiritual growth</div>
 </b><div class="rev-act-body">Join or found a men's group or women's group dedicated to each person's spiritual growth.
-Meet regularly and help each other work through daily challenges with integrity, kindness, generosity, bravery, awareness, and other beautiful qualities.
+Meet regularly and help each other work through daily challenges with beautiful qualities such as integrity, kindness, generosity, bravery, and awareness.
 Support each other to cultivate and give your sacred gifts.
 If everyone in the group struggles in the same way, such as having low integrity, take care to truly have high standards and not reinforce each others' weaknesses.</div></div>